-Important tax changes took place for 2021, and it’s quite possible there’s more coming mid-season.
-We’ve highlighted key changes for both businesses and individuals below, plus included our extensive checklists to help you prepare for your tax interview.
-At the end, we’ve provided a collection of tax help tools like looking up your refund status, locating your online IRS Account, requesting a tax extension, and more.
+Below, we’ve also highlighted key tax tips for both businesses and individuals, plus at the end we’ve provided a collection of tax help tools like looking up your refund status, locating your online IRS Account, requesting a tax extension, and more.

 Helpful Checklists for Businesses & Individuals